qualiu/msr/tools/readme.txt

 Return value/Exit code(%ERRORLEVEL%) = matched/replaced count of lines/blocks/files in files or pipe.
 But if Return value = 0 and caught N errors, will set Return value = -N which is error count.
-If used -X(--execute-out-lines): Return value = non-zero-return-count of all executions.
+If used -X(--execute-out-lines): Return value = non-zero-return-count of all executions if executed count > 1; Return value = One command line return value if executed count = 1.
 All error messages will be output to stderr .
 You can redirect them to stdout by appending 2>&1 to your command line.

 Detail instruction and examples ( Quick-Start at bottom is more brief ):